BrianTang02/briantang02.github.io/_pages/about.md

 This is an example [pdf](files/paper1.pdf)

 ## Academic interests
 My interests lies at the interface between computer science and economics, particularly in algorithmic game theory and machine learning.
-Previously, I was also a fan of cryptography.
+I'm also a fan of cryptography.

 ## Papers
 + **Title**. <br>xxx. [arxiv](https://arxiv.org)